allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/320-resource.en.md

 * The `yaml-{{region}}` folder contains yaml files that should be created only in a specific region.
   This defines a yaml with two nginx replicas in Tokyo and five in Oregon.

-Taking the best advantage of the CDK is to use the programming language as it is.
-We will check the region of the execution environment and then read only the contents of the required folder.
+To take the best advantage of the CDK you have to use a programming language as it is.
+We will check the region of the execution environment and then read only the content of the required folder.
 As of now (May 2020), in order to create Kubernetes objects using the CDK, json is the only format supported.
-Let's first look at a utility function to handle transforming yaml manifest to json format.
+Let’s first take a look at an utility function that handles yaml manifests into json format transformation.

 ## Check out readFile util

 Go to `utils/read-file.ts`.
-It reads yaml file using nodejs fs module and [js-yaml] (https://www.npmjs.com/package/js-yaml) to convert to json format.
-After it successfully converts the content to json, it registers it as a resource in the injected EKS cluster.
+It reads yaml file using nodejs fs module and [js-yaml](https://www.npmjs.com/package/js-yaml) to convert to json format.
+After successfully converting the content into json, the function registers it as a resource in the injected EKS cluster.

 Please note that this code basically does not handle any error to simplify the workshop.